dashdavid13/ruby-project-alt-guidelines/README.md

  ## **User Stories:**
   1. As a user, I can create a username.
-  2. As a user, I can create/update a password.
+  2. As a user, I can create a password.
   3. As a user, I can play with a friend.
   4. As a user, I can view my score.
   5. As a user, I can view high scores.